Integrated renewal - de l’Église Street

 Project description

-The project includes watermain replacement on Blake Boulevard from De l’Église Street to 172 metres west of De l’Église Street, with trench reinstatement, spot repairs to sidewalks, and full width road resurfacing.
-The De l’Église Street roadway reconstruction will include surface elements such as new asphalt, curbs, sidewalks, bicycle lanes and cycle tracks.
+The project includes watermain replacement on Blake Boulevard from de l’Église Street to 172 metres west of de l’Église Street, with trench reinstatement, spot repairs to sidewalks, and full width road resurfacing.
+The de l’Église Street roadway reconstruction will include surface elements such as new asphalt, curbs, sidewalks, bicycle lanes and cycle tracks.
 It will also include new speed management features such as speed humps, raised intersections at Coté Street and Mutual Street, curb extensions and ride over curb extensions.
-The new cycling infrastructure will require the addition of no stopping curbside regulations on both sides of the street from Montreal Road to McArthur Avenue.
+The new cycling infrastructure will require the addition of no stopping curbside regulations on both sides of the street from Montréal Road to McArthur Avenue.
 The new traffic calming measures are in accordance with the City of Ottawa’s Local Residential Streets 30 km/h Design Toolbox.
 The project also includes the replacement of water and sewer services up to the private property line where mainline infrastructure is being replaced.

 Efforts to manage impacts to front yard landscaping and existing mature trees will be a project priority.